QuratUlAin00786/EmrSoft2025/DOWNLOAD_COMPLETE_SYSTEM.md

 ### Method 1: Download Entire Project (Recommended)

 1. **Download as ZIP Archive**:
-   - Click the menu (three dots) in Replit
+   - Click the menu (three dots) in Averox Platform
    - Select "Download as ZIP"
    - This includes all files: web app, mobile apps, backend, and database schema